-Upon successful completion of the program, the student is eligible to take the national entry-level certification examination of the American Health Information Management Association.
+Upon successful completion of the program, the student is eligible to take the national entry-level certification examinations of the American Health Information Management Association.

 Credit for life experience may be offered through waiver or equivalency examination as allowed by University policy.

 In addition to Loma Linda University and School of Allied Health Professions admissions requirements, the applicant must also complete the following requirement:

 The following prerequisites/courses must be completed at a regionally accredited college or university: